SolidOS/solid-logic/README.md

 # How to release

-Either chnage version and push directly to main.
+Change version and push directly to main.
 This will trigger the npm release latest script in CI.
-Or commit a tag to main and than create a release (on the right side of the reps main page).
-Creating a release manaully, triggers teh release.yml script.

 # History